Skip to main content

 Northwestern has partnered with 529 Garage to provide free, easy, and fast registration.

-Once registered, a free helmet and light are available to all faculty, staff, and students.
-Simply fill out the Bike Helmet Registration form.
-Be sure to know the size helmet that is needed by first measuring your head.
-The manufacturer recommends Small/Medium if less than 22.75 inches and Large/Extra Large if over 23 inches.
-After registering your bike and filling out the online form you will need to bring your Wildcard and 529 Garage registration confirmation to the selected Parking Office to receive your helmet and light.
-Once you have your helmet review The League of American Bicyclists’ Bike Helmets webpage for tips on how to correctly adjust your helmet for the safest fit.
+After registering their bike, current Northwestern faculty, staff and students are eligible to receive a free helmet and light with presentation of an active Wildcard.
+Simply fill out the Bike Helmet Request Form.
+After completing the online bike helmet form, you will need to bring your Wildcard and 529 Garage registration confirmation to the Evanston or Chicago campus Parking Office to receive your helmet and light.
+Once you have your helmet, review The League of American Bicyclists’ Bike Helmets web page for tips on how to correctly adjust your helmet for the safest fit.

 Bike Locks for Sale